Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Introduction

-{\bf Theorem 2.} {\em The moduli space of {\em generic} constantly curved holomorphic $2$-spheres of degree $6$ in $G(2,5)$ is a $2$-dimensional semialgebraic set, up to the ambient $U(5)$-equivalence.} 0.3cm
+{\bf Theorem.} {\em The moduli space ${\mathcal M}$ of constantly curved holomorphic $2$-spheres of degree $6$ in $G(2,5)$, which are $GL(5,{\mathbb C})$-equivalent to sextic curves living in the generally ramified family, is a $2$-dimensional semialgebraic set, up to the ambient $U(5)$-equivalence.} 0.3cm

+The moduli space structure facilitates the computation to verify that the second fundamental form of all members of ${\mathcal M}$ are not of constant norm, and thus all but the standard Veronese curve are nonhomogeneous.

-Of particular interest are three points in $\mathcal{M}$, for each of which the corresponding Fano 3-fold contains a unique constantly curved holomorphic $2$-sphere of degree $6$, whereas the Fano 3-fold corresponding to a point other than the three in $\mathcal{M}$ contains exactly two distinct constantly curved holomorphic $2$-spheres conjugated to each other in an appropriate sense (see Section~\ref{sec5}).
+Of particular interest are three points in the moduli space $\mathcal{M}$, for each of which the corresponding Fano 3-fold contains a unique constantly curved holomorphic $2$-sphere of degree $6$, whereas the Fano 3-fold corresponding to a point other than the three in $\mathcal{M}$ contains exactly two distinct constantly curved holomorphic $2$-spheres conjugated to each other in an appropriate sense (see Sections ~\ref{sec7} and \ref{lastsection}).

 Our approach facilitates the explicit construction of many new examples, through algebro-geometric means, of constantly curved $2$-spheres of degree 6.

-Furthermore, it enables us to verify with ease that the second fundamental form of all generic constantly curved holomorphic $2$-spheres of degree 6 are nonparallel, and thus all are nonhomogeneous, except for the standard Veronese curve.
+Based on Felix Klein's work \cite{Klein1956}, we have completely classified all Galois covers of genus zero and their corresponding sextic curves in ${\mathcal H}_0^3$ for the exceptional transversal family (see Table 2, Section \ref{sec5.4}), which consists of a few $1$-parameter examples and hence at most finitely many such of constant curvature in ${\mathcal H}_0^3$ by considering total unramification.
+(Since the classification is long, we only indicate a couple of examples in the current paper.
+See Section \ref{exceptional}.)
+It is tempting to suggest, up to $U(5)$-equivalence, that there would be at most finitely many $1$-parameter examples of constantly curved $2$-spheres in the transversal exceptional family.